cardano-foundation/CIPs/CIP-1694/README.md

 > **Note**
-> The pre-defined DReps do not cast votes inside of transactions, their behavior is accounted for at the protocol level.
+> The pre-defined voting options do not cast votes inside of transactions, their behavior is accounted for at the protocol level.
-> The `Abstain` DRep may be chosen for a variety of reasons, including the desire to not
+> The `Abstain` option may be chosen for a variety of reasons, including the desire to not
 > participate in the governance system.

 > **Note**